na2na-p/gomamayo-deno/README.en.md

 # What

 This is an attempt to detect [gomamayo](https://thinaticsystem.com/glossary/gomamayo/), a play on words, using MeCab.
-Only work on Japanese.
+Only works in Japanese.

 # Getting Started